 When caring for your lawn, make sure to keep the grass cut short and avoid leaving brush piles where insects can make their new home.
 Areas of standing water will attract mosquitos, which may carry the harmful West Nile virus, and other nasty insects.
 So, routinely checking for leaky pipes and sprinkler heads is also a must.

 Inside your home, fix noticeable cracks with caulk or plaster, and avoid leaving food out in the open for too long.
 Once in your home, insects will be attracted to any open food, standing water or even bright lights.
 Keeping a clean and tidy kitchen will not only impress visitors, but also help keep out any unwanted guests.

 You can also seek professional help to ensure that your yard and home have been properly surveyed for any pests.
-Insect prevention services like Terminix will inspect your property for pests and individually treat any threat with their specialized repellents.
+Insect prevention services will inspect your property for pests and individually treat any threat with their specialized repellents.